Enrollment to Adult Workforce Development

 Program enrollment timeframe (dependent on enrollment):

-- January start – Medical Coding class
+- January start – Medical Coding and Health Information Professional class

-- June start – Pharmacy Technician class
+- June-July start – Pharmacy Technician class

 We encourage candidates to research their program of interest prior to visiting us.